mhowlett/Nhiredis/README.md

 There are two .NET clients recommended on redis.io - ServiceStack.Redis and BookSleeve.
 Why do we need Nhiredis?

 _ServiceStack.Redis_ - I am a long time user of this library.
 What I don't like about it are the command function names.
 First of all, the fact that they are different from the actual Redis commands.
 The problem is, I can never remember what the Redis commands are when I'm working with a different client, in particular the CLI.
-Also, consider AddItemToList, EnqueueItemOnList and PushItemToList - they all do the same thing.
+Also consider, for example, AddItemToList, EnqueueItemOnList and PushItemToList - they all do the same thing.
 Why the duplication?
 Why isn't RPUSH a better name than all three of them (when I look through the list of function names for the one I need, I regularly wonder whether items are placed at the front or end of the list).

 _Booksleeve_ - I haven't looked at this library in detail, but on the surface it looks very good.
 Unfortunately if you are constrained to working with .NET versions earlier than C# 4.0 like me, this is not an option.